 The diet of snakeheads overlaps the diet not only of largemouth bass but also of several other native fishes.
 This competition can disturb ecosystems in many types of aquatic habitats.

 Various snakehead species have been introduced — on purpose, and by accident — in different regions of the world.
 The blotched snakehead (C. maculata) was introduced into the Philippines and Madagascar as a food fish, but now its invasive presence threatens several of Madagascar’s cichlid fishes (in the same family as angelfish, tilapia, and oscars) that are endemic to that island (found nowhere else in the world).
-The northern snakehead (the species invading the Potomac) was also introduced into Japan as a food fish, and it was accidentally introduced into Russia and other central Asian countries.
+The northern snakehead (the species invading the Potomac and starting to be found in Missouri) was also introduced into Japan as a food fish, and it was accidentally introduced into Russia and other central Asian countries.

 The northern snakehead can breathe atmospheric air, which makes it capable of surviving in poorly oxygenated waters.
 It can adapt to a wide range of aquatic environments.
 For example, introduced populations in Asia and Japan successfully spread and reproduced in the shallow, low-oxygenated waters common throughout that region.
 This species would probably find many aquatic environments in the northern United States and southern Canada to be highly suitable, with abundant potential habitat in the Great Lakes.